simonsny/image_background_removal/README.md

 ----------------------------------------------------------------------------------------------------------------
 ![image](FlaskApp/static/assets/logo1.png)

-<h5> <strong> An applied Artificial Intelligence UseCase by Faktion and Becode to remove the background in seconds using Deep Learning technologies! </strong> </h5>
+<h5> <strong> An applied Artificial Intelligence UseCase by Becode to remove the background in seconds using Deep Learning technologies! </strong> </h5>

 ---